anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-  - The Registration Authority (RA) is not co-located with the registrar and requires end-to-end authentication of requesters, which EST does not support over multiple hops.
+  - The Registration Authority (RA) is not co-located with the registrar and requires end-to-end authentication of requesters, which EST does not support over multiple transport hops.
   - The RA or Certification Authority (CA) operator mandates auditable proof of origin for Certificate Signing Requests (CSRs), which cannot be provided by TLS as it only offers transient source authentication.